MicrosoftDocs/azure-devops-docs/release-notes/2023/sprint-222-update.md

 ms.date: 6/6/2023
 description: GitHub Advanced Security for Azure DevOps in now in public preview.
 ---
-# GitHub Advanced Security for Azure DevOps (public preview)
+# GitHub Advanced Security for Azure DevOps public preview

 We are excited to announce that GitHub Advanced Security for Azure DevOps is now in public preview!
 GitHub Advanced Security for Azure DevOps adds GitHub Advanced Security's suite of security features to Azure Repos.
-It includes secret scanning, dependency scanning, and code scanning abilities into Azure DevOps.
+It brings secret scanning, dependency scanning, and code scanning abilities into Azure DevOps.

 Check out the release notes to learn how you can sign up for the public preview.

 ### General